compsoc-edinburgh/cookbook-boilerplate/README.md

 # CompSoc Cookbook Boilerplate

-In order to reduce the effort of maintaining/contributing/editing the [cookbook repository](https://github.com/compsoc-edinburgh/cook-book), all the website related things are put in this repository.
+In order to separate the data and its view (and to reduce the bar of contribution), the CompSoc cookbook is separated into two parts:

+- the [cookbook repository](https://github.com/compsoc-edinburgh/cook-book) with recipe data in Markdown
+- this repo that controls website & thumbnail generation using Hugo.

-The cook-book is placed in a Git submodule.
-Its tag (SHA1) is pinned to an older version, but this is of no concern because it is updatable in the workflow with `git submodule update --remote`, as shown in the example workflow below.
+The cook-book is placed in a Git submodule of this repo.
+Its tag (SHA1) is pinned to an older version, but this is not important since it gets updated in the workflow with `git submodule update --remote`, as shown in the example workflow below.

-This website itself is built with Hugo.
-Anyone is welcome to contribute, and more info on contribution can be found in the `themes` directory.
+This website uses Hugo.
+Anyone is welcome to contribute, and if you want to change how the website looks/behaves, check out the `CONTRIBUTING` file.

 ## Local setup